nathanpc/Android-Scripts/build-cyanogenmod/README.md

 * -i --ignore-errors Ignores all errors and attempts to complete.
 This does not hide error messages.

-* -s --setup Sets up directories, repo, and fetches prebuilt packages.

 * -b [BRANCH] Overides the default branch set inside the script.

-_This should install MOST required packages and perform MOST of the steps required to build CyanogenMod._
-####Known Issues/Limitations:
+* -s --setup Sets up directories, installs MOST required dependancys (See Known Issues/Limitations), installs repo, and fetches prebuilt packages.

+Known Issues/Limitations
+-
-* Android Sdk (Required for ADB).
+* Setup does not isntall the Android Sdk (Required for ADB).

-* Repo may not be regularly usable until after a reboot (ie. Typing 'repo' in a terminal will prompt 'command not found').
+* Setup: Repo may not be regularly usable until after a reboot (ie. Typing 'repo' in a terminal will prompt 'command not found').

 How To
 -